 We have seen an increased understanding and appreciation of using symbols of recognition for First Nations in Australia.
 We have also witnessed an increase in demand to address important tangible outcomes from the business, philanthropy, community and government sectors.
-In addition to this context, Australia is currently developing State-wide Treaties and a Referendum on a Voice to Parliament.
+In addition to this context, Australia is currently developing State-wide Treaties and learning into our post-referendum context.
 Now is a good time to improve your skills and awareness to work more effectively across culture and power in the collaboration space between First Nations and other multicultural Australians.

 The Deep Collaboration Fundamentals is a blended online learning program aiming to build foundational skills and awareness in the practice of Deep Collaboration.